ZoneMinder/zoneminder/docs/faq.rst

  This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-This means that ZoneMinder is licensed under the terms described [http://www.gnu.org/copyleft/gpl.html here].
+This means that ZoneMinder is licensed under the terms described `here <http://www.gnu.org/copyleft/gpl.html>`__.
 There is a comprehensive FAQ covering the GPL at http://www.gnu.org/licenses/gpl-faq.html but in essence you are allowed to redistribute or modify GPL licensed software provided that you release your distribution or modifications freely under the same terms.
 You are allowed to sell systems based on GPL software.
 You are not allowed to restrict or reduce the rights of GPL software in your distribution however.
 Of course if you are just making modifications for your system locally you are not releasing changes so you have no obligations in this case.
 I recommend reading the GPL FAQ for more in-depth coverage of this issue.

 Can I use ZoneMinder as part of my commercial product?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^